 Drinks included: Bottled water, soft drinks, local beers and spirits and a selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra.
 The camp has a bar that is stocked much more comprehensively than most, and can order in special requests if advance notice is given.

-Honeymoons: Jao Camp is a lovely destination for inclusion in a honeymoon.
-The scenery is beautiful, the rooms are stunning, and without the pressure of intense game viewing (which features high on the agenda at many other Delta camps), this is an ideal place to relax and indulge yourselves.
-The slow pace of the camp and its flexibility; its tranquil mekoro activity and one of the best spas in the Delta make this a great choice.See more ideas for Honeymoons in Botswana
+Honeymoons: Jao Camp is a lovely destination to include in a honeymoon.
+The scenery is beautiful, the suites are stunning, and without the pressure of intense game viewing (which features high on the agenda at many other Delta camps), this is an ideal place to relax and indulge.
+The slow pace of the camp and its flexibility, its tranquil mokoro activity and one of the best spas in the Delta add to the attraction.See more ideas for Honeymoons in Botswana

-Birdwatching: Spectacular birding including possible sightings of yellow-billed storks, hadeda ibis, painted snipe, black egret, a variety of kingfishers including the pied, woodland and malachite, storks, stonechat, nightjars, quelea, spoonbills, slaty egret, sacred ibis, woolly-necked storks, carmine bee-eater, little bee-eater, wattled crane, oxpeckers, goliath heron, etc. Pels fishing owl have also been spotted during the dry (flood) season.See more ideas for Birdwatching in Botswana
+Birdwatching: Spectacular birding at Jao Camp includes possible sightings of yellow-billed and woolly-necked storks, hadeda ibis, painted snipe, black egret, a variety of kingfishers including the pied, woodland and malachite, stonechat, nightjars, quelea, spoonbills, slaty egret, sacred ibis, carmine and little bee-eater, wattled crane, oxpeckers, goliath heron, etc. Pels fishing owls have also been spotted during the dry (flood) season.See more ideas for Birdwatching in Botswana

-Wellbeing: One of only three proper spas in the Okavango Delta, Jao Spa, even has its own dedicated website!
-There is a single and a double treatment room each offering a vast array of pampering experiences – massages, facials, manicures, pedicures and so on.
+Wellbeing: One of only three proper spas in the Okavango Delta, Jao Spa even has its own dedicated website!
+The single and double treatment rooms both offer a vast array of pampering experiences – massages, facials, manicures, pedicures and so on.
 All products are free of chemicals, eco-friendly and contain natural, indigenous plant extracts.See more ideas for Wellbeing in Botswana

-Attitude towards children: Children over the age of 12 years are welcome.
-The camp may accept children between the ages of 6 and 12 years old.
-However, private activities must be booked and this will be at an extra cost.
-Children younger than six may be accepted by special arrangement, and then only if the entire camp is reserved for exclusive use.
+Attitude towards children: Children over the age of 12 years are welcome at Jao Camp.
+The camp may accept children aged 6–12, but private activities must be booked and this will be at an extra cost.
+Children younger than six may be accepted by special arrangement, but only if the entire camp is reserved for exclusive use.

-Equipment: There is no specific equipment but there is a separate entertainment room that is furnished as a lounge and dining area; suitable for family dining and children's entertainment.
-There is also a family unit which comprises 2 adjoining suites, each with their own bathroom.
+Equipment: There is no specific equipment but there is a separate entertainment room that is furnished as a lounge and dining area, and is suitable for family dining and children's entertainment.
+There is also a family unit which comprises two adjoining suites, each with its own bathroom.

-Notes: Please be very aware of the elevated platforms and walkways – they have not been designed with young children in mind.
-These have open sides and can also be very slippery when wet!
+Notes: Parents should be very aware of the elevated platforms and walkways, which have open sides and can be very slippery when wet; they have not been designed with young children in mind!
 The camp is unfenced, and wildlife – including elephant – is known to wander through.
-The pools are unfenced and the camp is in close proximity to open water.
+The pools are unfenced, too, and the camp is in close proximity to open water.
 Children must be under the constant supervision of their parents.
-Note that minimum age requirements mean that children are allowed on boat trips from the age of six years, but sleep-outs and mekoro excursions only from the age of 13 years.
+Note that minimum age requirements mean that children are allowed on boat trips from the age of six years, but sleep-outs and mokoro excursions only from the age of 13 years.

-Communications: There is no cellphone reception, no direct phone or fax and no email.
+Communications: Jao has no cellphone reception, no direct phone or fax and no email.
 Communication is maintained with the head office in Maun via radio.

 Health & safety

 Medical care: The camp managers are first-aid trained, and a first-aid kit is kept on site.
-In the event of an emergency, guests can be flown out to the nearest doctor in Maun.
-There is nurse in Maun who can be contacted for medical advice, and is on call 24 hours a day.
+In the event of an emergency, guests can be flown out.
+There is a nurse in Maun who can be contacted for medical advice, and is on call 24 hours a day.

 Dangerous animals: High Risk